yast/yast-storage-ng/doc/boot-partition.md

 ### Grub2 and disk abstractions

-- Grub natively suppors lvm raid 0/1/4/5/6, encryption with or without lvm
+- Grub natively supports lvm raid 0/1/4/5/6, encryption with or without lvm
 - The problem with disk abstractions like lvm or raid is not exactly about booting.
 The system will boot fine but some features have an additional requirement - having a pre-boot environment block writable by grub-once.